New Terminal, Photo Credit: Allegheny County Airport Authority

 The Pittsburgh region is in the middle of East Coast America.
 It’s close to the action but uniquely situated to differentiate positively from the rest of the world.
 Being here optimizes operations, allowing you to dedicate more time to make an impact.

-Federal funding is providing Pittsburgh the accessibility to connect Oakland to Southwestern Pennsylvania, and other major cities via broadband networks and all forms of transportation.
+Federal funding has made the city of Pittsburgh, Allegheny County and southwestern Pennsylvania accessible to other major cities via broadband networks and all forms of transportation.

 Pittsburgh location in the U.S.